-The tilting system in the dryer, whether it be 1-Way Tilt or 2-Way Tilt, is controlled by the TSX-07 Programmable Logic Controller (PLC).
+The tilting system in the dryer, whether it is 1-way tilt or 2-way tilt, is controlled by the TSX-07 programmable logic controller (PLC).
 The PLC will determine if the dryer is safe to tilt based on inputs from several sources.
-If ALL conditions are met, the PLC will send a signal to the tilt relays which energize the appropriate tilt solenoid valve.
+If ALL conditions are met, the PLC will send a signal to the tilt relays, which energize the appropriate tilt solenoid valve.
 Compressed air is then allowed to enter the cylinders raising the basket (tumbler).